RogueWarrior34/HRManagementApp/README.md

 2. Make sure to download itext7 and mysql library.

 3. Configure your preferred data storage option by setting up the appropriate data source (File Handling or SQL Database).
     - To use File handling, include dl in your classpath.
+      - *designation.data* will be created when you add your first designation through the application(Custom file is not recommended).
     - To use SQL database, include dbdl in your classpath.
         - Make sure to create appropriate tables for Designations and Employee.
         - I have created the Designation table as :-
              - code int primary key auto_increment,
              - title char(35) not null unique
         - The Employee table is as follows:-
             - employee_id int primary key auto_increment,
             - name char(35) not null,
             - designation_code int not null,
             - date_of_birth date not null,
             - basic_salary decimal(12,2) not null,
             - gender char(1) not null,
             - is_indian boolean not null,
             - pan_number char(20) not null unique,
             - aadhar_card_number char(20) not null unique,
             - foreign key (designation_code) references designation(code)
     - If you wish to change any of the above tables according to your own preferences, make sure to study the code properly and change it accordingly.
-You will have to change the POJOs and DTO files.
+You will have to change the POJOs and DTO files if you make any changes to the tables.
     - *insert self-promotion* You can use the SetterGetterGenerator repo of mine if you decide that you need new POJOs and DTOs, it will surely make your work easier.
     - Check DAOConnection.java in *dbdl\src\main\java\com\rw\machines\hr\dl\dao* and make changes according to your database.